jbesomi/texthero/website/docs/getting-started-herotypes.md

 <h4 align="left">When and how is it used?
 Do I have to work with multiindexes?!</h4>

 The _DocumentTermDF_ is mostly used internally for performance reasons.
-For example, as you can see above, the default output from `hero.count` is such a Series, but if you apply e.g. `hero.pca` afterwards, you don't even notice the _DocumentTermDF_: `s.pipe(hero.count).pipe(hero.pca)` works just fine; everything is seamlessly integrated in the library.
+For example, as you can see above, the default output from `hero.count` is such a Series, but if you apply e.g. `hero.pca` afterwards, you don't even notice the _DocumentTermDF_: `s.pipe(hero.count).pipe(hero.normalize).pipe(hero.pca)` works just fine; everything is seamlessly integrated in the library.

 The only thing you _can_ but _should not_ do is store a _DocumentTermDF_ in your dataframe, as the performance is really bad.
 If you really want to, here's the two options:
 ```python